AAR (NYSE:AIR) PT Lowered to $52.00 at Royal Bank of Canada

-AAR (NYSE:AIR – Get Rating) had its target price reduced by Royal Bank of Canada from $54.00 to $52.00 in a report published on Friday morning, Benzinga reports.
+AAR (NYSE:AIR – Get Rating) had its target price cut by Royal Bank of Canada from $54.00 to $52.00 in a research report report published on Friday morning, Benzinga reports.
 They currently have an outperform rating on the aerospace company’s stock.

-AIR has been the subject of several other reports.
-Truist Financial decreased their price target on shares of AAR from $54.00 to $48.00 and set a buy rating for the company in a research report on Friday.
-StockNews.com raised shares of AAR from a hold rating to a buy rating in a research note on Thursday, August 18th.
-Finally, TheStreet cut shares of AAR from a b- rating to a c+ rating in a research report on Friday, July 22nd.
-One research analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
-According to MarketBeat.com, the stock presently has an average rating of Moderate Buy and an average target price of $50.00.
+Several other equities research analysts have also weighed in on the company.
+TheStreet lowered AAR from a b- rating to a c+ rating in a report on Friday, July 22nd.
+Truist Financial dropped their price target on AAR from $54.00 to $48.00 and set a buy rating on the stock in a research report on Friday.
+Finally, StockNews.com raised AAR from a hold rating to a buy rating in a research report on Thursday, August 18th.
+One research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of Moderate Buy and an average target price of $50.00.

 About AAR